 Dr Kayleigh Fawcett Williams is a Bat Ecologist and Level 2 Thermographer at KFW Scientific and Creative.
 Kayleigh has used thermal imaging techniques for bat applications for the past nine years as part of commercial bat survey projects and academic projects as part of her PhD research.
 Kayleigh has conducted thermal imaging surveys on a variety of projects including: infrastructure, wind farms, restoration, residential and industrial developments.

-- Jo Ferguson (Bats for Building Professionals, Bats for Bridge and Tunnel Engineers)
+- Jo Ferguson (Bats for Building Professionals, Bats for Bridge and Tunnel Engineers, Bats for Heritage Professionals, Bats for Pest Controllers)

 Jo is the Built Environment Manager and has been with the Bat Conservation Trust since 2015.
 Prior to this she had worked in ecological consultancy and has extensive experience in the conservation and scientific research sectors, including working in Australia for 18 months using her bat survey skills to help run the micro-bats trapping and radio-tracking project in the botanic gardens with volunteers from Earthwatch.
 Jo is a full member of CIEEM and a member of the London Bat Group.

-- Rich Flight (Arboriculture and Bats - Scoping Surveys for Arborists, Secondary Roost Surveys for Arborists including Endoscope Use)
+- Rich Flight (Arboriculture and Bats - Scoping Surveys for Arborists, Secondary Roost Surveys for Arborists including Endoscope Use, Surveying trees for bats)

 - Paul Howden-Leach (Wildlife Acoustics Kaleidoscope Pro, Kaleidoscope Viewer for Bat Groups)